tsingebrigtsen/QuantumJupyter/README.md

 # QMJupyter
-Modules for teaching Quantum Mechanics in combination with D. J. Griffiths: Introduction to Quantum Mechanics, 3rd edition.
+Jupyter Python modules for teaching Quantum Mechanics in combination with D. J. Griffiths and D. F. Schroeter: Introduction to Quantum Mechanics, 3rd edition.